jatinchowdhury18/AnalogTapeModel/CONTRIBUTING.md

 pull request as well.
 Once your pull request has been reviewed and all automated checks have passed, your changes will be merged!

-## Website

-CHOW Tape does not currently have it's own website.
-If you want to help create a website for the plugin, please [contact](#Contact) me.

 ## Donating